 The miller’s apprentice Peter Friedrich Klopp became acquainted with Emma Bauer, the daughter of the factory inspector Friedrich Wilhelm Bauer, born in Groß Ottersleben on March 3, 1818.
 Her father had moved to Jersleben, where he died on April 4, 1886.
 Emma at the time of his death was only 12 years old and was the fifth child out of her father’s marriage with Rebecca Sophie, who died in Wolmirstedt in 1898.

 What brought Emma’s family originally from the Würzburg area to Jersleben, author Eberhard Klopp explains in his ‘Letter to the Descendants’ as follows:

-Attracted by such favorable and promising working conditions, the Bauer family settled in Franconia probably until the shutting down of the Rottendorf plant.
-There in House No. 3 (Dürrhof}, property of the aforementioned banker Emma Bauer was born,
+Attracted by such favourable and promising working conditions, the Bauer family settled in Franconia probably until the shutting down of the Rottendorf plant.
+There in the House No. 3 (Dürrhof}, the property of the aforementioned banker, Emma Bauer was born on January 27, 1856.

-Unfortunately, due to a shortage of water it was no longer possible to process sugar beets.
-The production was shut down, which was a major cause for the Bauer family to relocate in the sugar beet region in the north near Magdeburg.
+Unfortunately, due to a shortage of water, it was no longer possible to process sugar beets.
+The production was shut down, which was a major cause for the Bauer family to relocate to the sugar beet region in the north near Magdeburg.

 Emma’s Father, Friedrich Wilhelm Bauer

 F. W. Bauer’s job description ‘factory inspector’ goes back to government regulations, which were based on laws pertaining to safety and protection at the workplace.
 Factory inspectors with the authority of the local police ensured the prevention of child labor, enforced the labor law regarding the maximum number of hours permitted for day and night shifts, and generally were there to protect the safety and health of the workers.
 In addition to these duties, they made sure that all workers were provided with proper ID cards and that logbooks be kept with their employment records.